HaoJiaaa/China-in-the-eyes-of-foreigners/README.md

 # China in the Eyes of Foreigners
 This is a collection of interesting articles about modern China.
-> We used to Bypass the great wall to know more about the West, but now, we do that to understand China better.
+> We used to climb over the great wall to know more about the West, but now, we do that to understand China better.

 To read the articles below, these tricks could help you:
 1. download and install [Bypass paywall](https://github.com/iamadamdev/bypass-paywalls-chrome)